Knowinnovation/resources/documents/_guides/microlab.md

 ### Pathways with subdirectories
 <ul>
-{%- for each in microlab.pathways -%}
+{%- for each in site.microlab.pathways -%}

 	{% for item in each.includeIn %}